 Medical Microbiology is a college preparatory and laboratory-oriented course that will provide opportunities for the student to identify and culture microorganisms that are of interest in the medical field.
 The student will learn lab techniques for working safely with microorganisms and will investigate the physiological effects of various microorganisms on the human body.
-The course is intended to provide high school exposure to microbiology concepts for the student who is particularly interested in a health-related career track or for the student who is interested in the biological sciences.
-Materials fee may be required for this course.
+The course is intended to provide high school exposure to microbiology concepts for the students who are particularly interested in a health-related career track or for the students who are interested in the biological sciences.
+Materials fee are required for this course.
 This course may qualify as a science credit.